HANS-2002/30-days-of-code-hackerrank/README.md

-# Hackerrank
+# 30-days-of-code-hackerrank
-Solutions to many hackerrank questions.(DO NOT JUST COPY AND PASTE.
-PLEASE UNDERSTAND THE SOLUTION....)
+Solutions to "30 Days of Code" in hackerrank.
+Please don't blindly copy and paste :)